HrTran/SE-Class20161-iDict/README.md

 # Table of Content
 1. Introduction
 2. Basic functions
-3. Integrated library
+3. Integrated libraries
 4. Improvements

-1. Introduction
+## 1. Introduction
 In this course, we have to create an application for at least 3 platforms and I take care the android part.
 In this project, we intend to build a weird dictionary.
 How weird is it?

+## 2. Basic functions
+- Searching
+- Suggestion
+- History
+- Bookmark
+- Edit Dictionary

+## 3. Integrated libraries

+## 4. Improvements